a2hosting/a2-optimized-wp/README.md

 ### How does A2 Optimized speed up my site?

 Caching is the fastest and easiest way to speed up a dynamic website.
-A2 Optimized will install and configure W3 Total Cache with the click of a few buttons.
+A2 Optimized will install and configure disk based caching with the click of a few buttons.

 ### Does A2 Optimized make all sites faster?

-A2 Optimized will speed up most sites; however, not all plugins are compatible with W3 Total Cache.
+A2 Optimized will speed up most sites; however, not all plugins and themes are compatible with all optimizations.

 If your site is slower after enabling caching in A2 Optimized, talk to a developer about finding better solutions for the plugins that you are using.

 ### Can I use A2 Optimized with WordFence?

 A2 Optimized is compatible with most of the features in WordFence, however you should disable caching and logging in WordFence.

-### Why use W3 Total Cache over WP Super Cache?

-W3 Total Cache is the only plugin that handles all types of caching.
-It caches frequently used database queries, objects and pages.
-It also allows the use of Memcached as a storage engine for cache.
+Also, is page caching in A2 Optimized is enabled, some WordFence features that required WordPress to be fully loaded may not trigger.

 ### Can I use A2 Optimized on any host?

 Yes.
 A2 Optimized works on any host that supports WordPress; however, A2 Hosting provides a few more tools for speeding up your site when hosted on an A2 Hosting server.

 ## Changelog

+### 2.1
+* Removed requirement for W3 Total Cache.
+A2 Optimized now contains it's own caching engine.
+Don't worry if you still want to use W3 Total Cache, it will continue to work as it always has with this and future updates.
+* Memcached object caching is now available on any host that supports it.
+* Small UI refresh.
 ### 2.0.11.1.4
 * Fixed an issue where server GZIP capabilities were not always detected
 ### 2.0.11.1.2